Aditya-14-Mah/Car-Price-Prediction/README.md

 ## How this project does?

-1. First of all the data was scraped from Quikr.com (https://quikr.com) Link for data: https://github.com/HalfBloodBunny/Car-Price-Prediction/blob/main/quikr_car.csv
+1. First of all the data was scraped from Quikr.com (https://quikr.com) \n Link for data: https://github.com/HalfBloodBunny/Car-Price-Prediction/blob/main/quikr_car.csv

 2. The data was cleaned